This site is intended for US healthcare professionals only

 Review and download additional support resources for your practice and your patients

-1L=first-line; aRCC=advanced renal cell carcinoma; CI=confidence interval; FKSI-19=Functional Assessment of Cancer Therapy-Kidney Symptom Index 19; HR=hazard ratio; IO=immunotherapy; NR=not reached; ORR=objective response rate; OS=overall survival; PFS=progression-free survival; QOL=quality of life; TKI=tyrosine kinase inhibitor.
+1L=first-line; aRCC=advanced renal cell carcinoma; CI=confidence interval; FKSI-19=Functional Assessment of Cancer Therapy-Kidney Symptom Index 19; HR=hazard ratio; IO=immunotherapy; ORR=objective response rate; OS=overall survival; PFS=progression-free survival; QOL=quality of life; TKI=tyrosine kinase inhibitor.

 References: